AlManea/Investigating-A-Medical-Dataset-Using-Python/README.md

 ## 2. Installation
 For installing the project, you need to load the dataset from Kaggle, and run the project file using a Jupyter Notebook.
 The project requires Python 3 or above.

-## 3. Files Description
+## 3. Files Description:
--
+-- <b>Investigate-A-Medical-Dataset.ipynb</b>: the project's main jupyter notebook.
-- README.md: file including information on the project.
+-- <b>README.md</b>: file including information on the project.

+## 4. Results
+The project main results can be found in this <a href="https://medium.com/@abdulrahmanalmana/some-factors-affecting-appointment-missing-in-brazil-92d54dccedcf">blog post </a>.

+## Resources/Acknowledgments
+This project uses a dataset provided kindly by Kaggle (https://www.kaggle.com/joniarroba/noshowappointments).